naptekman/auto-project/README.md

-# Basic Project
+# Auto Project

-*Structure for creating a Basic Java Project.*
+*Structure for creating a Auto Project.*

 **Java 7**